A historical overview of the Surrealist movement and a fascinating look at the most influential surrealism art in history.

 The Persistence of Memory, Salvador Dali

 Undoubtedly the most famous Surrealist painting in history, The Persistence of Memory is Salvador Dali’s iconic ode to time.
-The dripping clocks reflect the inner workings of Dali’s subconscious and convey a simple (albeit complexly delivered) message: time as we know it is meaningless.
+The dripping clocks in The Persistence of Memory reflect the inner workings of Dali’s subconscious and convey a simple (albeit complexly delivered) message: time as we know it is meaningless.

 Metamorphosis Of Narcissus, Salvador Dali